wenconggan/whole-body-mimic-lab/README.md

   calculation.

 - **`scripts`**
-  Includes utility scripts for preprocessing motion data, training policies, and evaluating trained policies.
+  Includes utility scripts for preprocessing motion data, training policies,evaluating trained policies and Sim2sim in Mujuco.

 This structure is designed to ensure modularity and ease of navigation for developers expanding the project.